isri-aist/ros_direct_visual_servoing/readme.md

 ##### Evaluation PGMVS

 - Use `rqt_image_view` to check the difference in desired and current image and image features
 - Use `rqt_plot` to check the residuals (`/costTopic`) and velocity (`/twist_controller/command/angular` and `/twist_controller/command/linear`)
+- To save the experiment data in a folder automatically after a vs task set `<param name="saveExprimentData" type="bool" value="true"/>` in the launch
+- To change the lambda_g and gain automatically at convergence either use the dynamic_reconfigure manually or set `<param name="twoStepVS" type="bool" value="true"/>` and adjust the treshold for the velocity/residuals
 - Use `evs-evo` to evaluate the desired and actual trajectory path after the vs task (Note: convert the rosbag into tum file format to plot multiple vs tasks in one plot)

 <!--